Life With and Without Mozart

 This event provided me with the last word in the title.
 As it turned out “Life Without Mozart” became my first OK at the New Yorker.

-1. Roz Says:
+1. Roz says:

 I recently submitted a muse cartoon.
 Guy walking along a street, following his muse.
 Muse turns around and tells the guy to fuck off (or less profane equivalent).